Goldenglow1427/Gamemaker-2-Projects/Magician Adventure/datafiles/Monster Design Worksheet.md

   Skill - Recovers 10 hp of an ally, grants it 50% protection / applies 5 burn damage and 50% vulnerability (4 auto-sp);

   Talent - When on battlefield, allies recover additional 0.5 sp per turn;

+- 微物学者

+  Auto - Grants +1 ATK to all friendly "地堡老鼠"

+  Skill - Summon 1 地堡老鼠 if there are enough space (2 auto-sp);

+- 凋亡术士

+  Auto - Deals 4 art damage and 3 `necrosis-dmg`;

+  Talent - Whenever a "necrosis-dmg" on allies is ignited, this unit deals 3 more art damage;

+- 久战指挥官

+  Auto - Let one enemy gains 100% `power` for 1 round;

+  Talent - When on battlefield, all allies gain 20% `protection` and 20% `power` by default;

 ## List of Battles